kegsmr/cover-letter-generator/README.md

 This application generates tailored cover letters based on job descriptions.
 It extracts relevant information from a user's resume and refines it according to the job posting.

 **Note:** This project is a work-in-progress!
-The web app is not functional yet, but you can use the commandline utility.
+The web app is not functional yet, but you can use the command-line utility.

 ## Features